 Stores hundreds of templates which you can customize and use to make your own unique proposals.

 Has a mileage tool that enables you to track business trips with ease for simplified billing.

 Has a robust CRM in place to store all your clients and contacts; you can even transfer your contacts from apps such as Highrise, Basecamp, Gmail, etc.

-- Has an import data function that gives you the freedom to integrate data from thousands of domestic US banks and international banks.
+Most basic accounting tasks are completed in minutes a day with LessAccounting’s easy-to-follow workflow, for example it offers an import data function that gives you the freedom to integrate data from thousands of domestic US banks and international banks.

-- You cannot use the software without an internet connection.
+While this is 2017 and all, not everyone enjoys the fact you cannot use the software without an internet connection.